Humpty Dumpty Sat on a Wall

 Humpty Dumpty as a Siege Tower

 In August 1643, during the very first engagement of the English Civil War, the Royalists used a very poorly constructed siege tower to attack Gloucester which was then defended by the Parliamentary forces.
-This wooden tower fell over and how much the besieging troops tried, all attempts to raise it up again were futile.
+The wooden tower fell over, and no matter how hard the soldiers tried, they couldn’t raise it again.
 The battle was eventually lost, and the siege tower was written (or rather sung at that time) into a mocking rhyme as Humpty Dumpty.

 Humpty Dumpty in Wonderland